ARCH 7040 - Studio: Architecture (M)

 For issues related to discrimination or harassment contact the Course Coordinator or Velice Wennan,School

 Manager, 8313 5475, firstname.lastname@example.org.

 For issues relating to health, safety and wellbeing contact Ian Florance, Health, Safety and WellbeingOfficer,

 For issues relating to first aid and other general matters contact Sue Fiedler, First Aid Officer, 8313 5836,

 firstname.lastname@example.org who is generally available at the School of Architecture and Built Environment

 The full timetable of all activities for this course can be accessed from Course Planner.In addition: details of activities for all teaching sessions and assignment submission times and dates can be found on myuni.

 Course Learning OutcomesKnowledge and Understanding

-A. Able to develop an integrated proposal for a multi-storey urban building, linking stages from project conception to documentation.
+On successful completion of this course, students will be able to:1 Develop an integrated proposal for a multi-storey urban building, linking all stages from project conception to documentation

 University Graduate Attributes